When most people think of Iceland, they think of the Northern Lights. I, Natasha Monteiro, did too.

 Iceland, for us, felt like a gift that kept giving.
 And when Day 6 arrived, we were fully convinced.

 I prepped for a long day – but an exciting one – as we stepped out to explore Iceland’s South Coast.
-This was one of the longest days of my Iceland summer trip, but definitely one of the most rewarding.
+This was one of the longest days of my Iceland summer itinerary, but definitely one of the most rewarding.

 The South Coast single-day tour took us from Reykjavik in a luxury minibus across volcanic landscapes, stopping at attractions like the Seljalandsfoss and Skogafoss waterfalls, the black-sand beach of Reynisfjara, and the Solheimajökull glacier.
+The Skogafoss waterfall stood out for me for its sheer beauty – it is one of the few waterfalls that lets you fully walk behind it!

 Just when I thought I’d seen the most impressive landscape of the day, another one would appear around the corner; every stop felt postcard-worthy!